EstopaceMA/EstopaceMA.github.io/aboutme.md

 ---

-I'm Mark Anthony Estopace, a Fullstack Web Developer and currently working as a Software Engineer at Samsung Research & Development Philippines.
+I'm Mark Anthony Estopace, a Fullstack Web Developer and currently working as a Product and Technology Expert at Starpay.

 ### Outside work